Identification and Estimation of Spillover Effects in Randomized Experiments: Identification

-\end{lemma} Hence, $\Delta_\mathsf{PP}$ recovers a weighted average of all the spillover effects on the controls, where the weights are given by the probability of each possible number of treated neighbors in treated groups.
-The generalization of this result to experiments with more than two categories, as in \citet{Crepon-etal_2013_QJE}, is straightforward.
+which averages over all the possible number of treated peers that an untreated unit can have in a treated group.
+The generalization to experiments with more than two categories \citep[see e.g.][]{Crepon-etal_2013_QJE} is straightforward. $\square$ \end{remark}